fodokidza/mse_glm/README.md

 # MSE Graph Language Model (MSE-GLM)

+IS A DUAL-MODE ENGINE
+1. STRICT MODE
+2. OPEN MODE

 **Deterministic · Explainable · Zero learned weights · CPU only**

 A language model with no neural network.
 Language is represented as a